 II.
 Community Analysis

 In the congressional reapportionment that followed the 2010 Census, the City of White Plains, home of Pace Law School, became part of the 17th Congressional District of New York.
 The 17th District contains part of suburban Westchester County, reaching from Harrison and Port Chester in the east through mid-Westchester to the Hudson River and north to Peekskill and Mohegan Lake.
 It includes White Plains, Pleasantville and Briarcliff Manor, where the Westchester campuses of Pace University are located.
 The District is primarily suburban, and indeed was one of the nation’s first suburbs, forming part of New York City’s northward sprawl as workers sought safe and affordable housing outside the City.
-The District contains a number of state and local parks and greenways, but most of its rural area has been swallowed up as workers move farther from New York City in search of affordable housing.
+The District contains a number of state and local parks and greenways, but most of its rural area has been swallowed up as workers have moved farther from New York City in search of affordable housing.
 Continuing development has increasingly squeezed wild animal populations into populated areas: overpopulating deer, raccoons, opossums, and foxes invade suburban gardens and yards.
-Even a black bear was captured in White Plains in May 1997.
+In 1997, even a black bear was captured in White Plains.
 The 17th District crosses the Hudson River below the Tappan Zee Bridge and extends through much of Rockland County, north to Bear Mountain, and west to Ringwood.
 The 17th District includes landmarks such as Jay Gould’s Gothic revival mansion Lyndhurst, Washington Irving’s charming Sunnyside, and John D. Rockefeller’s spectacular estate Kykuit, all now open to the public.
 Beautiful scenery along the Hudson River and Long Island Sound is among the many attractions of the District.
 Intensive development has been slower north of White Plains, for just to the north Westchester and Rockland Counties are crossed by the first of several mountain ridges – the closest the Appalachians come to the ocean.